-Number Indicator Response C1I.1 Program contract Enter the title of the contract between the state and plans participating in the managed care program.
-Arizona Department of Child Safety Comprehenisve Health Plan N/A Enter the date of the contract between the state and plans participating in the managed care program.
-09/01/2022 C11.2 Contract URL Provide the hyperlink to the model contract or landing page for executed contracts for the program reported in this program. https://azahcccs.gov/Resources/Downloads/ContractAmendments/ACC/ACC_100121_AMD_FINAL.pdf C1I.3 Program type What is the type of MCPs that contract with the state to provide the services covered under the program?
+Number Indicator Response C11.1 Program contract Enter the title of the contract between the state and plans participating in the managed care program.
+Arizona Department of Child Safety Comprehensive Health Plan N/A Enter the date of the contract between the state and plans participating in the managed care program.
+10/01/2022 C11.2 Contract URL Provide the hyperlink to the model contract or landing page for executed contracts for the program reported in this program. https://azahcccs.gov/Resources/Downloads/ContractAmendments/CMDP/CHP_ContractAmendment20(YH15-0001).pdf C1I.3 Program type What is the type of MCPs that contract with the state to provide the services covered under the program?
 Select one.
-Managed Care Organization (MCO) C1I.4a Special program benefits Are any of the four special benefit types covered by the managed care program: (1) behavioral health, (2) long-term services and supports, (3) dental, and (4) transportation, or (5) none of the above?
+Managed Care Organization (MCO) C11.4a Special program benefits Are any of the four special benefit types covered by the managed care program: (1) behavioral health, (2) long-term services and supports, (3) dental, and (4) transportation, or (5) none of the above?
 Select one or more.
 Only list the benefit type if it is a covered service as specified in a contract between the state and managed care plans participating in the program.
 Benefits available to eligible program enrollees via fee-forservice should not be listed here.
 Behavioral health Dental Transportation C11.4b Variation in special benefits What are any variations in the availability of special benefits within the program (e.g. by service area or population)?
 Enter "N/A" if not applicable.
-N/A C11.5 Program enrollment Enter the total number of individuals enrolled in the managed care program as of the first day of the last month of the reporting year.
-12,662 C11.6 Changes to enrollment or benefits Briefly explain any major changes to the population enrolled in or benefits provided by the managed care program during the reporting year.
+N/A C11.5 Program enrollment Enter the average number of individuals enrolled in this managed care program per month during the reporting year (i.e., average member months).
+10,041 C11.6 Changes to enrollment or benefits Briefly explain any major changes to the population enrolled in or benefits provided by the managed care program during the reporting year.
 N/A